Dazing/Podsync/README.md

 # Podsync
-Simple Node JS client for continously downloading podcasts to your media server/device from a RSS feed.
+Simple Node JS client for continously downloading podcasts to your media server/device from a RSS feed supported on Mac OS and Linux.
 ---

-### Install
+## Install

 1: Clone or download the repository.
 2: Run